-This is the first (draft) lab in a series of lab experiments / exercises to help the developer become acquainted with the FPGA architecture & tools for Private Island.
-It assumed that the developer has already built images for both the FPGA and K02 ARM micro controller (µC).
+This is an I2C lab exercise to help a student or developer become acquainted with the FPGA architecture & tools for Private Island™.
+It is assumed that the developer has already built images for both the FPGA and K02 ARM micro controller (µC).
 Also, the developer should be familiar with the other related documentation on this site (see below).

 This particular lab walks the developer through setting up the Reveal debug files and session so they can view the internal workings of the I2C slave circuit.
 The µC sends commands to the internal FPGA controller (controller.v) via the I2C bus.
 The command set is defined in the article Private Island External Register and Memory Interface.
 Example commands include reseting the PHYs, peeking and poking PHY registers, and polling the Ethernet line status.

 Note that this article was created using Git commit bbe7e48e.
 A developer has the option to either re-create the Reveal files that are shown below or open the labs.rvl and labs.rva files included in the Diamond project under the boards folder.

 If you're working with an oscilloscope, there is also an option to mirror the I2C bus on the Arduino-compatible COMMUNICATION connector pins: SCL and SDA.
 See the Darsena Hardware Specification for pin details.
 You'll also want to make sure DEBUG_I2C is defined under Debug Options in definitions.v

 - The "dedicated memory interface" referred to in the code is not supported and may be removed.
 SPI is currently used to interface with the FPGA internal memories.